 Again, check out the Fundrise Innovation Fund.
 It is an open-ended venture capital fund investing in high growth private companies.
 The minimum investment amount is only $10 and is accessible to all.

 What's interesting is that you can click the link and check out its portfolio of 20+ private growth companies.
 Then you can decide whether to invest and how much.
 With traditional venture capital funds, you have to first commit money and then hope the general partners invest in great companies.

 Readers, do you invest in private funds even though the fees are higher?
 If so, why?
 Kleiner Perkins is one of the oldest venture capital firms that invested early in Google, Amazon, Netscape, and Genentech.

-For more investing content, you can join my free weekly newsletter.
+For more investing content, you can join 60,000+ others and subscribe to my free weekly newsletter.
 I worked in equities for 13 years and have been helping people achieve financial freedom sooner since 2009, when Financial Samurai began.
 Everything is written based off firsthand experience because money is too important to be left up to pontification.